-Participants whose employment terminates for any reason (except death and disability) are generally entitled to receive the vested portion of their account in the form of a lump sum distribution payable in cash.
+Participants whose employment terminates for any reason (except death or disability) are generally entitled to receive the vested portion of their account in the form of a lump sum distribution payable in cash.
 If a terminated participant's vested balance is \$5,000 or less, and the participant does not consent to a distribution of the vested account balance; the vested benefit is automatically rolled over to an IRA provider.
 If the participant's vested balance exceeds \$5,000, no distribution is made from the Plan without the participant's consent.
-There were no benefits payable to participants at December 31, 2010, and \$6,982 at December 31, 2009.
+There were no benefits payable to participants at December 31, 2011 and 2010.